Didisimmons/LILELI-QUIZ-GAME/readME.md

 This section is followed by a display of comic products.
 The comics are divided into three major categories, each of which, when clicked, takes the user to a page with a variety of additional comics on specific abuse topics.
 This displays LILELI's products and informs the user of LILELI's sole purpose.

 We have the quiz container under this section, which is placed directly beneath the product section and contains some enticing text about why you should join LILELI.
-It also enables the user to complete LILELI's twenty-question questionnaire on sexual harassment, abuse, and consent.
+It also enables the user to complete LILELI's twenty-quiz questionnaire on sexual harassment, abuse, and consent.
 This enlightens users on the subject, keeping us all informed of the importance of respecting others' rights and comprehending the concept of "consent."
 The user can also participate in the LILELI conversation on social media by using the hashtag #jointheconversation.
 The goal of LILELI is for all users to feel a sense of belonging to the LILELI community.

 Finally, we have the footer section, which includes LILELI's social media on the left side and a link to their support page and a find out more link on the right side.
 The social media platforms demonstrate LILELI's legitimacy as a business and foster brand trust.